 | 2:00 PM – 3:30 PM 1211 Connecticut Ave NW, 8th Fl, Washington, DC 20036

 From the abandonment of the collective leadership to an assertive foreign policy, Xi Jinping’s domestic and foreign policies have marked an interesting deviation, if not complete severance, from the traditions of his predecessors.
 American understanding of Xi and Chinese politics today are usually infused with misconceptions about Chinese traditions.
 Is Xi indeed as revolutionary as he appears?
-A leading historian on modern Chinese history and politics, Professor Jeffrey Wasserstrom will discuss the multiple strands and the contradictory aspects of Chinese traditions embedded in Xi Jinping’s politics and personality and examine the implications for his policies and the future of Chinese politics.
-In particular, he will share insights on how these traits of Xi Jinping and Chinese traditions affect China-U.S. relations in the era of the Trump Administration.
+A leading historian on modern Chinese history and politics, Professor Jeffrey Wasserstrom discussed the multiple strands and the contradictory aspects of Chinese traditions embedded in Xi Jinping’s politics and personality and examine the implications for his policies and the future of Chinese politics.
+In particular, he shared insights on how these traits of Xi Jinping and Chinese traditions affect China-U.S. relations in the era of the Trump Administration.

 WHAT: A discussion of Chinese traditions embedded in Xi Jinping’s politics and personality, and their impact on China-U.S. relations.